Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Background

 \end{definition}

-In the remainder of this paper, we will assume that all database elements $d \in D$ are sampled from some distribution and all query elements $q \in Q$ are sampled independently from some distribution.
+In the remainder of this paper, we will assume that all database elements $d \in D$ and all query elements $q \in Q$ are sampled from two respective distributions.
 Under this probabilistic model, the distance $\delta(q, d)$ for $q \sim Q$ and $d \sim D$ is a random variable.
 In a seminal paper, \citet{beyer1999nearest} introduced this probabilistic model to provide a precise formalization of the curse of dimensionality in the context of near-neighbor search by defining the notion of instability.

 \begin{definition}[Instability \citep{beyer1999nearest}]

 A nearest neighbor problem $(Q, D, \delta)$ is \emph{unstable} if for all $\epsilon > 0$

 If this property does not hold, we say the problem is \emph{stable}. \end{definition}